India Extends Cotton Import Duty Exemption to Boost Textile Sector | Business

 - India

-In a significant move to alleviate the pressures from US tariffs on the textile sector, the Indian government announced on Thursday an extension of the import duty exemption on cotton until December 31, 2025.
-This decision, detailed in a Ministry of Finance press release, aims to ensure sufficient availability of cotton for domestic manufacturers.
+In a significant move aimed at buttressing the domestic textile industry, the Indian government has extended the exemption of import duty on cotton until December 31, 2025.
+This decision comes in the wake of a substantial 50 per cent tariff imposed by the US on Indian goods, effective as of August 27.

-Previously, the government had provided temporary relief by waiving the import duty from August 19, 2025, to September 30, 2025.
-The additional three-month extension is designed to bolster exporters and the textile sector amid ongoing economic challenges.
-CITI Chairman Rakesh Mehra emphasized the textile sector's crucial role in the national economy, contributing 2% to the GDP and being a significant source of employment.
+CITI Chairman Rakesh Mehra hailed the decision, emphasizing its critical timing.
+The extension promises to ensure sufficient cotton availability for local manufacturers, thereby safeguarding a key supply line amid heightened trade tensions.
+The Ministry of Finance highlighted this strategy as a crucial lifeline for Indian textile and apparel exporters.

-With the United States as India's largest textile market, accounting for nearly 28% of exports, the extension is seen as a strategic response to the high US tariff rates of 50% on Indian products.
-Textile industry representatives have long advocated for this measure, and CITI Secretary General Chandrima Chatterjee lauded the government's responsiveness to industry concerns, noting its potential positive impact on trade negotiations with the US.
+The decision is also poised to enhance the industry's competitiveness by facilitating seamless access to cotton, a vital raw material.
+With the textile and apparel sector accounting for 28 per cent of exports to the US, maintaining this exemption is seen as essential to protecting both jobs and industry stability.
+India's long-term ambition to reach USD 100 billion in exports by 2030 remains a top concern.

 ALSO READ